aesiniath/publish/doc/Examples.md

 ```

 the result will be written to _EnormousThesis.pdf_, assuming you had
-`\documentclass` in _preamble.latex_, along with all the prerequisite LaTeX
+`\documentclass` in _preamble.tex_, along with all the prerequisite LaTeX
 packages installed on your system.

 Including images
 ----------------

-In the file _chapters/Analysis.markdown_ the markup used to include the SVG
+In the file _chapters/Analysis.md_ the markup used to include the SVG
 image would be:

 ```markdown